-When you're applying for a new position, you want to make sure that your CV and cover letter are perfect.
+When you're applying for a new position, you want to ensure that your CV and cover letter are perfect.
 You record every relevant piece of experience.
-You clearly lay out your skills and academic career.
+You lay out your skills and academic career.
 But what about when you have a gap?
 That's right, for whatever reason, you have several months to years of space between jobs or school on your CV.
 Does this look bad to an employer?
 Do you need some job interview tips to prepare you if they bring up the gap?
-Gaps in employment or school shouldn't be a big deal as long as your work has been consistent, you have an impressive work history, and you have good references, but it's still good to prepare yourself.
+Gaps in employment or school shouldn't be a big deal as long as your work has been consistent, you have an impressive work history and good references, but it's still good to prepare yourself.
 Keep reading for a few ideas on explaining gaps in employment just in case it comes up.

 What Not to Do